keenanpayne/keenanpayne.com/_posts/2020-04-11-goodbye-asana-hello-freelancing.md

 [^2]: Growing up with a completely informal education as a web developer ended up creating some confusion when I tried taking the skills that I had and match them to job listings I found online.
 I had no idea what I was; was I a web developer, web designer, front-end developer, software engineer, blah blah blah.
 Anyone who has applied for a technology job before probably knows how horrible job listings are.
 That, combined with my lack of understanding about *what* exactly I was as a professional, led me to a bunch of awkward phone calls where both parties fully understood that I had no idea what I was talking about for a job to which I had applied.
 Oops.

-[^3]: I may not have hard numbers to back it up, but the number of projects that I have been able to complete during my first six months freelancing dwarfs what I as doing at Asana.
+[^3]: I may not have hard numbers to back it up, but the number of projects that I have been able to complete during my first six months freelancing dwarfs what I was doing at Asana.
 Sure, this is anecdotal and there are plenty of caveats I could make, but I'm listening to my gut on this one: I'm much more productive right now than I ever have been.

 [^4]: I will note that the process for organizing and executing web projects got **much** better during the last year that I worked at Asana.
 After years of being at the tail-end of waterfall planning, I was finally having more of a say in the planning process, which allowed for more flexible deadlines and better project planning.
 However, we still acted as a mostly reactive team, and rarely created time for ourselves to improve our processes and infrastructure.